 Emissions from the antenna are of primary importance.
 For example, a tuned antenna may or may not attenuate spurious frequency products produced by the transmitter, and an antenna or multi-transmitter system may generate spurious outputs when a pure signal is fed to its input.
 The transmitting pattern of such spurious frequencies is generally different from the pattern at the desired frequency.
-Spurious outputs in the transmitter output line shall be limited to -25 dBm.
-Antenna-radiated spurious outputs shall be no greater than $320~\mu\text{V/meter}$ at 30 meters in any direction.
+Antenna-radiated spurious outputs shall be no greater than 320 $\mu V/meter$ at 30 meters in any direction, which is equal to -25 dBm when cable losses plus antenna gain are assumed to be unity.